Code Backup and File Roaming

 Workspace Code Backup

-There's no need to worry about losing uncommitted code in your workspace when the environment is destroyed.
-Cloud-native development employs two backup methods to ensure your code is not lost.
+No need to worry about losing uncommitted code after the environment is destroyed.
+Cloud-native development uses the following two backup methods to ensure code is not lost.

 Tips

-For team development, it's recommended to create personal branches for development.
-Each branch should be developed by only one person to reduce conflicts during code recovery.
+For team development, it is recommended to create personal branches for development.
+One branch is developed by only one person, which can reduce conflicts caused by code restoration.

-to a remote invisible branch, utilizing the repository's storage capability.
-Note: For the same user, this backup method only keeps one backup per branch, meaning it's an overwriting backup.
-If two cloud-native development environments are started for the same branch, the backup from the environment destroyed later will overwrite the backup from the environment destroyed earlier.Recovery when rebuilding the development environment: The backup code from the remote invisible branch is restored to the workspace using
+Note: For the same user, this backup method only retains one backup per branch, i.e., overwriting backup.
+If two cloud-native development environments are started for the same branch simultaneously, the backup from the later destroyed environment will overwrite the backup from the earlier destroyed environment.

 Tips